developer-onizuka/NVMe_DeviceConfigRegister/README.md

 # 2. Find the datasheet of your NVMe device and UNDERSTAND IT
 According to the spec of Samsung Datasheet below, [Table 48] PCI Express Capability Summary says "78h" is a start address of "PCI Express Device Capabilities".
 We can learn that [14:12] is "Max Read Request Size" and [7:5] is "Max Payload Size" from [Table 52] PCI Express Device Control Register.
+These are the targets to modify to change MaxReadRequest and MaxPayload.

 https://www.compuram.biz/documents/datasheet/Samsung_PM981_Rev_1_1.pdf